Chifley

 Chifley features high concentrations of group households and lone person households, with a fairly typical median household size

-Family households constitute 64.2% of all households, including 28.1% couples with children, 25.6% couples without children, and 8.7% single parent families.
-Non-family households comprise the remaining 35.8%, with lone person households at 30.7% and group households making up 4.7%.
+Family households account for 64.2% of all households, including 28.1% couples with children, 25.6% couples without children, and 8.7% single parent families.
+Non-family households constitute the remaining 35.8%, with lone person households at 30.7% and group households comprising 4.7% of the total.
 The median household size is 2.4 people, which aligns with the Australian Capital Territory average.

 Frequently Asked Questions - Households